Skip to main content

 What is the difference between total plays and play rate?

-Sometimes on your media analytics page, you’ll see a variation between Total Plays and the number of people who played the media as calculated in Play Rate.
-Kind of like this:
+On your media analytics page, you might see some variation between Total Plays and the number of people who played the media as calculated in Play Rate.

-This is because the first number is actually the total plays.
-The second number is individual or unique plays.
-So you might have a few people who played your media more than once without clearing their cookies or using a different browser.
+This is because the first number includes the true total number of plays, while the second number only includes individual or unique plays.
+This difference may indicate that a few people played your media more than once without clearing their cookies or using a different browser.

 Anti-tracking software